charliewatson1504/CI_PP3_Ironworks/README.md

 1. <details><summary>Flowchart</summary><img src="https://github.com/charliewatson1504/CI_PP3_Ironworks/blob/main/docs/flowchart/ironworks-flowchart.png"></details>

 ## Data models
 I have used various data models within this project.
-Classes have been used to reduce the repetition of code for getting data for the different staff.
 Dictionaries have been used to pair up the dates with the users who have booked.
 Lists have also been used throughout the site.

 The main use cases are below: